Frequently asked questions

 -

-Volunteers play a crucial role in the program by venturing out to designated testing sites to collect water samples for eDNA analysis.
+Volunteers played a crucial role in the program by venturing out to designated testing sites to collect water samples for eDNA analysis.
 Their passion and dedication are the driving force behind the success of the Great Australian Wildlife Search.

 -